 Let us introduce ourselves…

-Sarah Warren: I have 2 children, one at Downend school and the other still at The Tynings.
+Sarah Warren: I have 2 children, both in Secondary school.
 I became Co-opted Governor in January 2013 and took on the role of Chair of Governors in October 2015.
-I am also Pupil Premium link Governor.
 Prior to being a Governor, I was involved in the PSFA for a number of years.
 It is very important to me that children have the best possible primary educational experience, both academically and socially, and I enjoy working with the school to this end.
 I work 4 days a week as a Project, Service and Delivery Manager in a Primary Care organisation.

 Simon Jones: ‘It is a privilege and honour to be Vice – Chair of Governors and Safeguarding link on The Tynings governing body.
 I am passionate about every child being given the best opportunities in life and education and strive for this with my input into the school.
-I have 2 children in year 1 and 3, each of whom have made excellent progress in all of their subjects.
+I have 2 children in the school, each of whom have made excellent progress in all of their subjects.
 We love the community feel, ethos and the fact that our children love coming to school every day!

 Kitty Thomas: My background is in working with children with Special Educational Needs, in particular ASD and Speech and Language disorders.
 I am also a qualified translator with a passion for languages.
 My roles within the board of governors include Chair of the Curriculum Committee, SEND and MFL link governor.

 Helen Wild: I am a co-opted governor.
-My links are Music, Art and displays.
-I am on the Staffing, Finance and School Development plan committees.
-I have been a Govenor for 5 years holding various positions including vice chair.
-I am a mum and have two young children at the School.
-What else do I do.
-I am a self employed accountant.
+I have been a Governor for 5 years holding various positions including vice chair.
+I am currently on the Resources Committee.
+I am a mum and have two children, both attended the Tynings before leaving for Secondary school.
+I am a self-employed accountant.
 I love working with children so get involved when I can.
-I am a breakfast club assistant at the school and I am the Treasurer of the PSFA I help run fundraising events to raise money for additional equipment and resources for the school.
-I also help to run the after school Netball team.
+I am a breakfast club assistant at the school and was part of the PSFA helping run fundraising events to raise money for additional equipment and resources for the school.
+I also help to run the after-school Netball team.